-mount_point The file system's mount point.
+vxfs The file system type.

--r rawdev Specifies the path name of the raw device if there is no entry in

-/etc/vfstab and fsadm cannot determine the raw device.

-Note The device must have enough space to contain the larger file system.
-See the format(1M) manual page or the VERITAS Volume Manager Administrator's Guide for more information.
+newsize The size (in sectors) to which the file system will increase. mount_point The file system's mount point. -r rawdev Specifies the path name of the raw device if there is no entry in /etc/fstab and fsadm cannot determine the raw device.
+NOTE The device must have enough space to contain the larger file system.
+See the format (1M) manual page or the VERITAS Volume Manager's Administrator's Guide for more information.

-To extend the VxFS file system mounted on /ext to 22528 sectors, enter:

-fsadm -b 22528 /ext
+Example A-7 To extend the VxFS file system mounted on /ext to 22528 sectors fsadm -F vxfs -b 22528 /ext